wadpac/GGIR/docs/articles/GGIRParameters.md

 indicate the start and the end of the time series to be used for circadian rhythm analysis in part 6.
 In other words, this parameters is not used for Household co-analysis.
-Alternative values are: "Wx", "Ox", "Hx", where "x" is a number to indicat the xth wakeup, onset or hour of the recording.
+Alternative values are: "Wx", "Ox", "Hx", where "x" is a number to indicate the xth wakeup, onset or hour of the recording.
 Negative values for "x" are also possible and will count relative to the end of the recording.
 For example, c("W1", "W-1") goes from the first till the last wakeup, c("H5", "H-5") ignores the first